Better connectivity and high availability.

 Microservices: small, fast, and meant for agility.

-Microservices (smaller services) are designed to work independently and allow for scalability and improved reliability.
-Going headless for your commerce core and adding on loosely coupled additional services as needed is a good way to out deliver specialty needs more efficiently than SaaS development can match.
+Microservices (smaller services) work independently, allowing for scalability and improved reliability.
+Going headless for your commerce core and adding additional services as needed is an excellent way to fulfill your business needs more efficiently than a traditional SaaS setup.